Guide to Work, Study, Travel and Living Abroad

 Tips for a Cheaper Trip in France

-Many people make a few costly mistakes when planning their travel in France, and this has led to the myth that the country must be expensive.
-Where you go is probably the biggest factor.
+Many people make a few costly mistakes when planning their travel to France, leading to the myth that the country must be expensive.
+Where you go is the most significant factor.
 If you go to Paris, expect Paris prices.
-It’s just the same as anywhere else.
-A vacation in New York City or San Francisco will cost dramatically more than one in Charlotte or Indianapolis.
+It's just the same as anywhere else.
+A vacation in New York City or San Francisco will cost more than one in Charlotte or Indianapolis.

-Even if you want the true urban experience, there are ways to save.
-Stay in Paris, but in a less tourist-ridden neighborhood.
-Stay in an apartment in Paris by the week or month rather than in a hotel.
-Stay in Paris for a few days before moving on to a cheaper destination.
-You can visit one of numerous other fascinating and bustling cities in France that save you money without sacrificing a memorable trip.
+Even if you want the authentic urban experience, there are ways to save.
+Stay in Paris but in a less tourist-ridden neighborhood.
+Stay in an apartment in Paris for a week or month rather than in a hotel.
+Stay in Paris for a few days before moving to a cheaper destination.
+You can visit one of France's numerous other fascinating and bustling cities that save you money without sacrificing a memorable trip.

 When you go is another primary factor that affects numerous costs ranging from airfare (which can cost five times as much in summer as it does even in late fall or early spring) and lodging rates (which drop significantly in the off-season).

-How you travel is key.
-The main credo is to go against the tourist grain.
-Go to different cities, or different places in cities, and go at different times.
+How you travel is vital.
+The main idea is to go against the tourist grain.
+Go to different cities, or different places in cities, and go at other times.
 Not only will you save money, but you will also experience greater immersion in the daily life of the locals.
-In fact, you will receive far better treatment from locals who aren’t experiencing an onslaught of gawking tourists.
+You will receive far better treatment from locals who aren't experiencing an onslaught of gawking tourists.

 Cheap Accommodations in France

 There is no need to stay at a pricey hotel when visiting France.
-One of the greatest qualities of traveling in France is the wildly diverse range of low-cost lodging options, including:
+One of the most remarkable qualities of traveling in France is the wildly diverse range of low-cost lodging options, including:

 • Gîtes de France is an organization that features listings of several types of low-cost accommodations in France.
 Chambres d’hotes are the French version of the bed and breakfast.
 Self-catering gîtes allow visitors to rent an apartment, villa or house (which includes bonus savings as you can cook for yourself).

 • Logis represents over 2,300 hotel-restaurants in France.
-Logis stays are typically at smaller inns and they are inexpensive.
-Most are located in smaller cities and villages.
-This is the ideal stay for food-lovers, as Logis accommodations are well known for their delectable cuisine.
-In fact, you could pay almost as much for food as the stay itself (although it’s probably worth it), so check first on their prices for half-board rates that include breakfast, lunch or dinner, and the stay.
+Logis stays are typically at smaller inns, and they are inexpensive.
+Most are located in smaller cities and villages, an ideal stay for food lovers, as Logis accommodations are well known for their delectable cuisine.
+You could pay almost as much for food as the stay itself (although it's worth it), so check first on their prices for half-board rates that include breakfast, lunch, or dinner, and the stay.

 • Vacation Home and Apartment Rentals in France are like Gîtes de France, but now available through many worldwide and countrywide websites such as the ubiquitous Airbnb, Homeaway, and other such agencies.
 Rentals are a great way to see one region of the country or experience the daily life of a city.
-Rent a place for one week or more, often with an equipped kitchen, and this will allow you to use it as a base for explorations, a place to relax, and an alternative to going out to eat each and every meal.
-With all the great markets in cities and towns throughout France, buying a fresh baguette, cheeses, wine, fresh produce, pastries, or cooking your own meal can be a joy and very relaxing if not outright romantic.
-And if you are bringing along kids, by renting a house in the country they can run around to their heart's content, see castles read about only in fairy tales, and bring back lifelong memories.
-All within a reasonable budget, especially off-season.
+Rent a place for one week or more, often with an equipped kitchen, and this will allow you to use it as a base for explorations, a place to relax, and an alternative to going out to eat every meal.
+With all the great markets in cities and towns throughout France, buying a fresh baguette, cheeses, wine, fresh produce, pastries, or cooking your meal can be a joy and relaxing, if not romantic.
+And if you are bringing along kids by renting a house in the country, they can run around to their heart's content, see castles read about only in fairy tales, and bring back lifelong memories.
+And you can do all this within a reasonable budget, especially off-season.
 It is possible to rent whole houses for $500-600 a week in some of the most beautiful regions of France in late September/October, after peak season and while the weather is still pleasant.

 • Camping in France, which has an English language option on its site, can be much more upscale than many people unexposed to French camping might expect.
 The French government regulates star ratings for campgrounds, just like it does for hotels.
 Four-star campgrounds often offer far more amenities than their more-expensive three-star hotel counterparts do.
 Camping is also quite commonplace in France, and it’s a much more social form of accommodation than a hotel.

-• Bienvenue à la Ferme is a French government-sanctioned program in which participating farms provide various accommodations ranging from no-electricity camping to stays at a farmhouse bed and breakfast.
-This is another great choice for foodies, as some of the members provide incredible meals of cuisine cooked fresh from their own farms.
+• Bienvenue à la Ferme is a French government-sanctioned program in which participating farms provide various accommodations ranging from no-electricity camping to a farmhouse bed and breakfast.
+The program is another excellent choice for foodies, as some members provide incredible cuisine meals cooked fresh from their own farms.

 • Hostelling International (France).
-For those traveling alone and using rail passes, buses, or the relatively cheap flights available to get around the country or Europe in general, you can book inexpensive hostels online.
+You can book inexpensive hostels online for those traveling alone and using rail passes, buses, or the relatively cheap flights available to get around the country or Europe.

 Cheap Dining in France